 I've noticed my loved one repeating themselves—asking the same question over and over.
 What is going on?

 This is a more profound level of memory loss.
-Likely this person is also forgetting appointments, not paying bills, relying more on others to handle things they normally would have taken care of themselves, and forgetting or refusing to perform basic activities like cooking, laundry and grooming.
-If you're noticing these changes, it's crucial to get an assessment by a medical professional.
+Likely this person is also forgetting recent events, appointments, not paying bills, having trouble finding the right words, relying more on others to handle things they normally would have taken care of themselves, and forgetting or refusing to perform basic activities like cooking, laundry and grooming.
+If you're noticing these changes, it's crucial to get an assessment by a healthcare professional.

 I think we have a problem.
 What should we do?

 It can be hard to determine exactly when you should be concerned with cognitive changes you're noticing in yourself or a loved one.
 What's normal for one person may not be normal for someone else.
 A doctor can help assess whether a symptom may be related to medication or any underlying medical conditions.
 One of Belmont Village's family advisors can help you determine next steps.

 I've recently been diagnosed with dementia.
 What should I expect now?

 First, understand that you are not alone.
 Receiving the diagnosis of dementia or Alzheimer's is a major life change and is never easy.
 It's normal to experience a range of emotions—anger, sadness, grief.
 Acknowledging these complex feelings is the first step to moving forward.
 You may find it helpful to join a support group, spend time with your family or ask your doctor some questions.

 For most dementias, there is no cure.
 However, a focus on a healthy lifestyle and mental workouts has been proven to reduce the risk of dementia and help build cognitive reserve—even for people with mild cognitive impairment (MCI).
 Belmont Village's evidence-based Whole Brain Fitness Program includes the right combination of nutrition, physical exercise, mental workouts and lifestyle elements to support cognitive health.